praF02/anevicon/README.md

             A whole test duration.
 When this limit is reached, then the program will exit.

-            The program might exit a few seconds later because of long syscalls.
-            For more precision, decrease the `--packets-per-syscall` value.
-            [default: 64years 64hours 64secs]
+            Exit might occur a few seconds later because of long sendmmsg syscalls.
+For more precision, decrease the `--packets-per-syscall` value. [default: 64years 64hours 64secs]
     -v, --verbosity <LEVEL>
             Enable one of the possible verbosity levels.
 The zero level doesn't print anything, and the last level prints everything [default: 3]